 - In a medium sized bowl, combine dry ingredients.

-- In a small bowl, combine wet ingredients (make sure to melt the palm shortening or coconut oil before mixing it into the batter)
+- In a small bowl, combine wet ingredients (melt the coconut oil before mixing it into the batter)

 - Stir wet ingredients into dry.